z502185331/0602-Ad-Seach/README.md

 # Functionality
-- User can search input words he what to search
+- User can input keywords and search whatever he want to search
 - All ads should list in a the page and ranked

 # Time Schedule